Is your high-efficiency water heater going to lead to heartache later on?

 Pumping the waste outside the home or into sanitary sewers usually isn’t a good solution.
 Those tactics put the acidic waste into ground water or channel it through municipal- and county-owned pipes that can also be corroded by the condensate waste.

-“The smart, long-term solution is to neutralize the acidic content in the condensate waste before it ever goes into any piping,” he says.
+“The smart, long-term solution is to have a commercial water heater repair contractor neutralize the acidic content in the condensate waste before it ever goes into any piping,” he says.
 “Condensate waste neutralization is also required by the International Plumbing Codes, which are in force in many parts of the country.”

 One solution that many contractors and homeowners have turned to is adding a neutralizing unit, like the Sanicondens Best.
 The condensate pump has a built-in neutralizer, and can be outfitted on any condensing boiler, HVAC system or water heater.
 The pump ensures condensate waste doesn’t linger in or around the unit, and the neutralizing function removes the acidity that could damage water and sewer pipes.